buwilliams/learn-posthog/README.md

 ## A note about learning styles

 Some people like to jump in.
-Some people like to comprehend.
+Some people like to read the docs.
 I'm the later.
 So, I approach learning by separating the various learning concerns and take them in turn.

 ## Things to learn